equinor/radix-operator/docs/radixconfig.md

 In order for Omnia Radix to configure your application it needs the RadixConfig file.

 This file needs to live in the root of your repository and be named `radixconfig.yaml`.
+The name of the application needs to match its corresponding [RadixRegistration](radixregistration.md).

 ## Sample configuration